-I think we’ve all seen those articles from Buzzfeed, Thought Catalog, and other travel blogs with the exact same title clogging up our Facebook newsfeeds (or just me?).
-I don’t want to be a cliché, but I really did just quit my job to travel… It’s official!
+I don’t want to be a cliché, but I just ‘quit my job to travel’!
+Not forever anyway (I wish).
 I put in my two weeks’ notice and my last day of work will be December 11th.
 Then I’ll have one month to spend time with my family and and enjoy the holidays before embarking on this adventure!

 Is this real life?